omeka/Documentation/source/Reference/libraries/globals/url_to_link.rst

 .. include:: /Reference/libraries/globals/summary/url_to_link.rst

-.. php:function:: url_to_link(string $str)
+.. php:function:: url_to_link($str)

     Convert any URLs in a given string to links.

+    :type $str: string
-    :param string $str: The string to be searched for URLs to convert to links.
+    :param $str: The string to be searched for URLs to convert to links.
     :returns: string

 *****